Cavaliers vs. Knicks Injury Report Today - April 18

 Cavaliers Season Insights

-- On the offensive side of the ball, the Cavaliers have struggled over their last 10 games, scoring 111.5 points per contest over that stretch as opposed to the 112.3 they've racked up over the course of this season.
+- The Cavaliers have seen a downturn in scoring recently, putting up 111.5 points per game in their last 10 outings, 0.8 points fewer than the 112.3 they've scored this season.

-- Cleveland connects on 11.6 three-pointers per game (19th in the league), while its opponents have made 11.3 on average.
+- Cleveland hits 11.6 three-pointers per game (19th in the league), while its opponents have made 11.3 on average.

 - The Cavaliers' 113.7 points per 100 possessions on offense rank 10th in the NBA, and the 107.7 points they allow per 100 possessions rank first in the league.